ScubaAnon/scuba-diving-general/sdg.md

 ##### Can I dive alone?
 Only if you accept x2 the risk of dying.
 ##### Where do I start?
 Get certified.
-There are many organizations who certify divers, notable among them PADI, GUE, CMAS.
+There are many organizations who certify divers, notable among them PADI, SSI, GUE, CMAS.
 PADI is probably the largest organization, but is usually a little more expensive than alternatives.
 Before even getting certified though practice only breathing through your mouth.
-Try snorkeling with swimming goggles (which won't cover your nose).
-Mastering this skill will save you a lot of grief.
+###### Why learn breathing only through your mouth?
+Besides likely getting water in your mask while diving at some point, there's mask flooding and mask off exercises in the course.
+You don't want to bolt to the surface in a panic because you suddenly snorted some water.
+To practice this skill, try snorkeling with swimming goggles (which won't cover your nose).
 ##### Best way to log dives?
 Subsurface is free as in freedom software for logging and planning dives, and it's quite possibly the best software out there.
 A physical logbook is also fine and should probably be used in conjunction with it.